 We ask that reports are no more than two sides of A4 and written simply, without the use of jargon.
-Bullet points are perfectly acceptable – we do not intend this to be an onerous task.
-We hope that reports will contain answers to the following questions:
+Bullet points are perfectly acceptable – we do not intend this to be an onerous task for you.

 - Were the objectives for the project (as outlined in your grant application) achieved?

 - What was most successful about your project and why?

 - What, if anything, did not go to plan?

 - What lessons were learned over the course of the project?

 - How has your project improved the lives of your organisation’s beneficiaries? (you may wish to share a short story or case study).

 - Is your project or this area of work continuing?
 If so, have you secured new funding for it?